 Give new Chinese water dragons 3 or 4 days to get used to their new surroundings before you handle them.
 When your lizard is settled in, contact your veterinarian if you notice any of these symptoms of distress:

 - Weight loss

 - Discharge from the eyes, nose or mouth

-- Runny droppings for more than two days
+- Runny droppings for more than 2 days

-PETSMART CARES: Pets purchased at PetSmart are part of our exclusive Vet Assured™ program, designed by PetSmart veterinarians to help improve the health and well-being of our pets.
 Our vendors meet a high standard in caring for pets and screening them for common illnesses.
 This program also includes specific standards for in-store pet care.

 If your pet becomes ill during the initial 14-day period, or if you’re not satisfied for any reason, PetSmart will gladly replace the pet or refund the purchase price.